 The psychology intern provides inpatient group psychotherapy (open to all patients) and individual psychotherapy for selected patients.
 The focus of psychotherapy varies by the patient's needs and length of stay, and evidence-based techniques (such as DBT, CBT, or ACT) are commonly used.
-Psychological testing may also be provided to assess intellectual functioning, assist in differential diagnosis, or to determine a patient's personality and character structure.
+Psychological assessment also may be provided to evaluate intellectual functioning, assist in differential diagnosis, or to determine a patient's personality and character structure.

-The intern helps the team (i.e. attending psychiatrist, psychiatry intern, social worker, and nurses) develop treatment and discharge plans, and participates in decisions regarding the need for involuntary treatment.
+The intern helps the team (i.e., attending psychiatrist, psychiatry intern, social worker, and nurses) develop treatment and discharge plans, and participates in decisions regarding the need for involuntary treatment.
 A psychiatric resident provides psychopharmacologic treatments and coordinates medical care under the supervision of the attending psychiatrist.
+This is available as a major rotation.